CAPM Calculator – Capital Asset Pricing Model

 Wise investors don't take risks just for fun, right?
 Since they play with real money, they require a higher return from the market portfolio than from a risk-free asset.
 More specifically, according to the CAPM, the required rate of return equals the risk-free interest rate plus a risk premium that depends on beta and the market risk premium.

-These relations can be illustrated with the CAPM formula:
+We can illustrate these relations with the CAPM formula:

 market risk premium = Rm - Rf